 #2: Paying too much in stock options-related taxes

 Stock options are easy to ignore: After your one-year cliff, they just exist in the background, quietly accumulating in a benefits administration portal somewhere.

 For most people, they don’t really think about their stock options until it’s time to leave their company.

 However, by ignoring your stock options, you may be inadvertently racking up an alternative minimum tax liability that will be difficult to handle on your own.
 Let’s take a look at a real-world scenario:

 - You’re vesting 100,000 ISOs with a strike price of $1 per share, with a standard 4-year vesting schedule

 - On your 1-year work anniversary, you vest 25,000 ISOs.
-Over the past year, the company’s 409A valuation has grown to $2 per share.
+Over the past year, the company’s 409A valuation (also known as fair market value) has grown to $2 per share.